AlxV07/BBQScoutingPass/README.md

 ### **Universal**
   * Works on any device that has a web browser that runs JavaScript.
 Apple, Android, phones, tablets, laptops, it works on them all.
 ### **Low/No Bandwidth**
-  * Neither WiFi nor Cellular required at event.
+  * Neither Wi-Fi nor Cellular required at event.
 The web page can be downloaded before the event and doesn't need to be reloaded.
 ### **Easy hosting**
   * Self hosting via GitHub.
 (See directions below)
 ### **[The Blue Alliance Integration](https://thebluealliance.com)**